pegi3s/dockerfiles/translatorx/README.md

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).

 You should adapt and run the following command:
-`docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/translatorx bash -c "perl translatorx_vLocal.pl -i /data/input.fas -a /data/alignment.fas -o /data/output"`
+`docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/translatorx translatorx_vLocal.pl -i /data/input.fas -a /data/alignment.fas -o /data/output`